rjrjswrdvi/camunda-bpm-dev-docs/howtos/merge-repositories.md

 # Merging Repositories

 Some helpful `git` commands to help you with merging a whole repository, or just a subfolder, into another repository.
 You can execute the first part of the commands as a `bash` script and do the actual merge manually since a commit message will need to be provided.

+Git recommends not to use `git-filter-branch` anymore, as it is error-prone and full of 'gotchas generating mangled history rewrites'.
+It recommends to use an alternative filtering tool such as [git filter-repo](https://github.com/newren/git-filter-repo/) instead.
+The `git` commands below use the `git filter-repo` command.

-## Merge a subfolder of repository A into a subfolder of repository B
+## Merge a subdirectory of repository A into a subdirectory of repository B

 ```bash
 #!/bin/bash